Whatever Happened To Country Music Star Margo Smith?

 So whatever happened to the great Margo Smith?

-Well, this world class yodeler (one of the people she taught was runner-up on ‘America’s Got talent’ in 2006) still occasionally tours and lives in Brentwood, Tennessee.
-Margo is 71 years old.
+Well, this world class yodeler (one of the people she taught was runner-up on 'America's Got Talent' in 2006) still occasionally tours and lives outside of Leesburg, Florida.
+Margo is 72 years old.